Honey and Oats Facial Scrub for Flawless Skin

 - Jojoba: Jojoba oil is a great carrier oil that has a number of skin benefits.
 It allows you to add other essential oils so they are safe to apply topically.
 It is a great skin moisturizer as well as a protectant and cleaner.
 Its cleansing property allows it to help fight the harmful bacteria that causes breakouts and pimples.
 Jojoba oil also helps to increase the healing time for current breakouts.
 It is also known to aid in the reduction of skin lesions.

-- Rosehip: Rosehip oil seems to be one of those oils that is a cure all for skin issues, and is used in many products for wrinkles,stretch marks, pigmentation problems, sun damage, and acne and acne scarring.
+- Rosehip: Rosehip oil seems to be one of those oils that is a cure-all for skin issues, and is used in many products for wrinkles, stretch marks, pigmentation problems, sun damage, and acne and acne scarring.
 It is a natural source of beta-carotene, vitamin C, vitamin E, and other great skin nutrients.
-It will brighten the skin, help to calm and hydrate, repair and regenerate skin tissue, helps to reduce the signs and appearance of aging, improves skin texture, and fights free radicals.
+It will brighten the skin, help to calm and hydrate, repair and regenerate skin tissue, helps to reduce the signs and appearance of aging, improve skin texture, and fights free radicals.
 Rosehip does all this and more yet is still gentle enough to use on sensitive skin.

 - Lemon: Lemon essential oil is one of the best oils to use as a cleanser.
 It pulls out toxins from the skin, purifying the skin and removing the bacteria and germs that cause acne and breakouts.
 It is also known to even and improve the look of the complexion.
 It leaves the skin feeling softer and more supple than before.
 It penetrates the skin and deeply nourishes it.
 This makes it one of the best oils to use in DIY facial cleanser recipes.